JavisFrimpong/Anvica-Farms/README.md

 ### Vercel
 1. Connect your GitHub repository to Vercel
 2. Vercel will automatically build and deploy
-3. Update environment variables if needed
+3. Add Firebase environment variables in Vercel project settings:
+   - Go to Settings > Environment Variables
+   - Add all `REACT_APP_FIREBASE_*` variables from your `.env` file
+   - Redeploy after adding variables

 ## Browser Support
 - Chrome (latest)